 Alongside the above-mentioned IRA changes, the SECURE Act also establishes a bigger tax credit incentive for small businesses to offer retirement plans to their employees; includes an allowance for qualified births or adoptions to receive a penalty-free distribution; and creates a Safe Harbor for employers with retirement savings plans who allow employees to convert their savings into annuities.

 These changes will impact nearly every estate plan for individuals with Retirement Accounts.
 If you have any questions about this Legal Briefing and how the SECURE Act may affect you, please contact any member of the Firm at (585) 730-4773.
+Please note that any embedded links to other documents may expire in the future.

 This Legal Briefing is intended for general informational and educational purposes only and should not be considered legal advice or counsel.
 The substance of this Legal Briefing is not intended to cover all legal issues or developments regarding the matter.
 Please consult with an attorney to ascertain how these new developments may relate to you or your business. © 2020 Law Offices of Pullano & Farrow PLLC